Medically reviewed by Drugs.com. Last updated on Jul 1, 2021.

 Reduction of drug dose or cessation of treatment results in the disappearance of these symptoms.

-Optimally effective dosages of Demser usually are between 2.0 and 3.0 g/day, and the dose should be titrated by monitoring clinical symptoms and catecholamine excretion.
+Optimally effective dosages of Demser usually are between 2 and 3 g/day, and the dose should be titrated by monitoring clinical symptoms and catecholamine excretion.
 In patients who are hypertensive, dosage should be titrated to achieve normalization of blood pressure and control of clinical symptoms.
-In patients who are usually normotensive, dosage should be titrated to the amount that will reduce urinary metanephrines and/or vanillylmandelic acid by 50 percent or more.
+In patients who are usually normotensive, dosage should be titrated to the amount that will reduce urinary metanephrines and/or vanillylmandelic acid by 50% or more.

 If patients are not adequately controlled by the use of Demser, an alpha-adrenergic blocking agent (phenoxybenzamine) should be added.